sbt/sbt-jacoco/.github/CONTRIBUTING.md

 ## Before Reporting an Issue

-* Make sure that you are running the latest version of SBT (0.13.x or 1.x) and the jacoco4sbt plugin.
+* Make sure that you are running the latest version of SBT (1.x) and the jacoco4sbt plugin.
 * Check the open [issues](https://github.com/sbt/jacoco4sbt/issues) and
   [pull requests](https://github.com/sbt/jacoco4sbt/pulls) for anything similar.
 If there is already an open issue and you have additional information please add it (comments such as +1 aren't helpful).